philipwa/CRM/readme.md

 2) Pull down the code from github

 3) Edit the config/local.json file, change the user, password, database. ( if needed )

+to login just use: philipjphilip@hotmail.com and any password